A form in HTML is an area of a Web page which is used to gather input

 programmer's or system designer's preference.

-When a user clicks the SUBMIT
+When a user clicks the SUBMIT button on a form, the

 HTTP server starts up the specified CGI program, and makes the form